icopy-site/awesome/docs/awesome/awesome-hadoop.md

 * [Apache Crunch](http://crunch.apache.org)
 * [Cascading](http://www.cascading.org/) - Cascading is the proven application development platform for building data applications on Hadoop.
 * [Apache Flink](http://flink.apache.org/) - Apache Flink is a platform for efficient, distributed, general-purpose data processing.
-* [Apache Apex (https://github.com/youngwookim/awesome-hadoop/blob/master/incubating)](http://apex.incubator.apache.org/) - Enterprise-grade unified stream and batch processing engine.
+* [Apache Apex (incubating)](http://apex.incubator.apache.org/) - Enterprise-grade unified stream and batch processing engine.
-* [Apache Livy (https://github.com/youngwookim/awesome-hadoop/blob/master/https://github.com/youngwookim/awesome-hadoop/blob/master/incubating)](https://livy.incubator.apache.org/) - Apache Livy (https://github.com/youngwookim/awesome-hadoop/blob/master/https://github.com/youngwookim/awesome-hadoop/blob/master/incubating) is web service that exposes a REST interface for managing long running Apache Spark contexts in your cluster.
+* [Apache Livy (incubating)](https://livy.incubator.apache.org/) - Apache Livy (incubating) is web service that exposes a REST interface for managing long running Apache Spark contexts in your cluster.
 With Livy, new applications can be built on top of Apache Spark that require fine grained interaction with many Spark contexts.

 ## Packaging, Provisioning and Monitoring